Nathan Bohrer Abraham Kaufman Hebrew Academy of Morris County

 • 1970’s: The Jewish Federation voted to begin supporting HAMC with special annual grants.

-• Spring 1980: Michael Rubenstein finds a special property and helped the school purchase a 24-acre site at 146 Dover Chester Road, Randolph.
+• Spring 1980: Michael Rubenstein z"l finds a special property and helped the school purchase a 24-acre site at 146 Dover Chester Road, Randolph.

 • September 1980: With the support of Bernie and Esther Bohrer z"l, The Nathan Bohrer-Abraham Kaufman Hebrew Academy of Morris County opened in Randolph with 121 students.

-• 1990's: The school expands its footprint with the addition of the Beatsy Wertheimer wing with 8 new classrooms, an administrative wing, the Ken and Laurie Levy sanctuary, the Steve and Beena Levy computer center, and an expanded library.
+• 1990's: The school expands its footprint with the addition of the Beatsy Wertheimer z"l wing with 8 new classrooms, an administrative wing, the Ken and Laurie Levy sanctuary, the Steve and Beena Levy computer center, and an expanded library.

 • 1998: Through the generosity of the Gottesman Family Foundation, the school establishes the Base Grant Affordability Program, which over the years grows into a nationally recognized model.